taylorperkins/Stats/README.md

 # Stats
 Khanacademy Statistic Methods

 Set up your dataset within the config.py.
-Once that is set, run any of the files to see the equivilent values in your terminal!!!
+Once that is set, run the controller.py file to see the equivilent values in your terminal

 **Python 3**